rkl099/Appinventor_SerialOTG_Byte/README.md

 # Appinventor_SerialOTG_Byte
-New version of Appinventor_OTG extension with functions to read and write unsigned bytes
+New version of Appinventor SerialOTG extension with functions to read and write unsigned bytes